 Lenders can (and do) report the payment history of both types of loans to the credit bureaus.
 Late payments and defaults with both types of loans can be listed on your credit report.

 With secured loans, the lender may use foreclosure or repossession to take the asset tied to the loan.
 These may result in additional negative entries being added to your credit report.

-With some loans—a mortgage or auto loan—the lender won't approve your application unless they have permission to take possession of the property if you default.
-Some loans are secured by design—this includes title loans and pawn loans.
+With some loans, such as a mortgage or auto loan, the lender won't approve your application unless they have permission to take possession of the property if you default.
+Some loans are secured by design, including title loans and pawn loans.